campus safety and security.

 • Assemble at one of the Evacuation Meeting Points listed earlier.
 After evacuating, stay with your co-workers/classmates so that Resident Assistants, Supervisors, and Faculty can determine if the building has been safely and completely evacuated.

-• Call 9-911 from a campus telephone or 911 from any other telephone, giving your name and location if you can not reach Campus Security or you are requested to do so by Campus Security.
+• Dial 9-911 from a campus telephone or 911 from any other phone, giving your name and location.

 • Do not re-enter a building or return to the area unless the all clear has been issued by the fire department or Campus Security.